 But that wasn't all.
-At an event they hosted at a local dog park, staff handed out business cards with the web location - so participants could participate on their phones - and approached others with a tablet using our Kiosk Mode so they could participate in realtime.
-All the streams of feedback they received were seamlessly integrated into a single dashboard.
+At an event they hosted at a local dog park, staff handed out business cards with the web location so participants could participate on their phones.
+Others opted to weigh in on a tablet using PublicInput.com’s Kiosk Mode, participating in realtime.
+All the streams of feedback received were seamlessly integrated into a single dashboard, including participant contact information.

 Over the next month, staff will go to another four events around the city to take feedback and test other dog park strategies.
 PublicInput.com will support their understanding of participation across all those activities.
 Once the feedback gathering portion of the process is complete, they'll analyze the data to support their decision making and follow up with participants for the implementation phase in the later summer.